intercom/intercom-node/README.md

 ```

 #### Using App ID & API Key
 > Warning: API Keys are being deprecated - you should use a [personal access token](https://app.intercom.io/a/apps/_/settings/personal-access-token) instead.
-[Lean more](https://developers.intercom.io/docs/personal-access-tokens) about API Keys deprecation
+[Learn more](https://developers.intercom.io/docs/personal-access-tokens) about API Keys deprecation

 ```node
 var client = new Intercom.Client('app_id', 'app_api_key');